Biomedical

 We have:

-• global expertise in tropical medicine and infectious diseases
+- global expertise in tropical medicine, immunology and infectious diseases

-• world-class research based within key innovation precincts
+- world-class research based within key health and knowledge precincts

-• home to two of Australia's leading biopharmaceutical contract manufacturers.
+- home of Australia's leading biopharmaceutical contract manufacturer.

 Innovative and highly skilled workforce

-• Over two decades of state government investment in science and innovation.
+- Over two and a half decades of state government investment in science and innovation

 Industry support and incentives